mounchiliu/IndividualProject/README.md

 How can I implement it?

-For public datasets, they did not provide the ground truth for the dynamic objects only the ground truth for the robot (camera) pose.
+The public datasets for SLAM did not provide the ground truth for the dynamic objects only the ground truth for the robot (camera) pose.